MerrieQ/Portfolio/README.md

 I participated in a Hackaton with the minor.
 The challenge was to make a program that automaticaly checks the TRIPOD-criteria with Academic Articles, to see if they are suitable for further medical research.
 TRIPOD-criteria stands for: Transparent Reporting of a multivariable prediction model for Individual Prognosis Or Diagnosis (Gary S. Collins,2015).
 The Hackaton lasted for a week.
 We first tried to develop our own Machine Learning model (in particular a Large Language Model), but because of the underwhelming results and limited time we decided to use an LLM Api instead called Cohere.

-Relevant Skills: Machine Learning and working with API' s **Redevelop a Data-driven Platform**
+Relevant Skills: Machine Learning and working with API's.

+**Redevelop a Data-driven Platform**
+_Because of the new restrictions of the Spotify API that were added in November 2024, the code sadly doesnt work anymore.
+Spotify restricted the acces of alot of features like characteristics of a song, song recommendations, and algorithmic playlist generation._

+I redevelopped the "Blend" playlist function in Spotify, which combines music tastes into one playlist for two people.

 **Data-driven Startup**